-We’ve been breeding for over 25 years and have enjoyed every moment of it.
+We’ve been breeding since 1997, for over 25 years now and have enjoyed every moment of it.
 A little about the human part of our family.
-Our first blog goes into detailed specifics.
+Our first blog goes into even detailed specifics.

 My name is Angela and I grew up in Arizona, where I also met my husband and raised a family.
 In April 2017, tired of the extreme heat, we moved to Boise, ID.
 My husband is now retired United States Air Force.
 We have two adult daughters, who have lived with naked cats since they were in diapers.